Indiana University South Bend: Buildings

 Note: List of buildings at IU South Bend is in chronological order.

-Northside Hall opened in 1961 and was the first-and for a long time- and primary building on campus.
-Northside included not only classrooms and laboratories, but most of the campus' office as well as the library and the auditorium.
-Various professors and administrators had their office in the houses surrounding the building in the neighborhood.
+Northside Hall opened in 1961.
+Northside includes many classrooms, laboratories, and offices.
+An underground walking tunnel connects the building to the Franklin D Schultz Library.
+Northside also houses the school's auditorium stage.

-Administration Building was originally a part of the original Associates Insurance Corporation complex (see also "Associates Building" below).
-The Administration Building was purchased in 1965.
+Administration Building was originally a part of the original Associates Investment Corporation complex (see also "Associates Building" below).
+The Administration Building was purchased in 1975.

 Greenlawn Hall was the home of the former Hutchins Tool and Die Company.
 Greenlawn was purchased in 1966 and was opened to provide more classroom space.
 It was condemned in 2013, and it was torn down in April 2015.

 Riverside Hall was IU South Bend's fourth building and was completed in 1969 to house the Dental Education program.

-Associates Building was purchased from the Associates Insurance Corporation in 1975 with an agreement the Associates Corporation would be able to have access to the buildings on a "temporary, rolling basis." (see also "Administration Building" above) IU South Bend moved into the building in 1977 and added to it in 1986.
+Associates Building was purchased from the Associates Investment Corporation in 1975 with an agreement the Associates Corporation would be able to have access to the buildings on a "temporary, rolling basis." (see also "Administration Building" above) IU South Bend moved into the building in 1977 and added to it in 1986.
 After a $22 million renovation, it is now known as the Education and Arts Building.

 Child Development Center: In its early days, the Child Development Center was known as the Day Care Center.
 It has had three locations: in 1970 at 114 Ironwood Avenue; in 1982 it moved to 1101 East Jefferson Avenue; and in 1986 it came to the IU South Bend campuses and was then renamed the Child Development Center.

 Fine Arts Building was originally the Stanz Cheeze Processing Plant.
 The building was purchased in the 1980s and was built circa 1950s.

 Franklin D. Schurz Library was built in 1989 (ground broken in 1987).
 Franklin D. Schurz, chairman of the board of Schurz Communications, Inc., a media broadcasting company as well as former editor and publisher of The South Bend Tribune, gave IU South Bend generous donations to complete the construction of the building.
 Other monies were provided by rental income from the Associates Building's computer facility and the Indiana state bonding authority.
 In addition, then library director, James Mullins made significant efforts towards the building of the new library (note: this marked the library as having its own building for the first time- having moved out of Northside Hall).
 Architects were Edward Larrabee Barnes and John M.Y.
 Lee Architects.

 Purdue Technology Building: The Purdue Technology Building dedication was held October 28, 1993.
 Purdue School of Technology courses have been offered continuously since the 1933, with two year diplomas being awarded for the first time locally in 1986.
 IU South Bend acquired and renovated the former Army Reserve Center adjacent to the campus on Northside Boulevard, with new classrooms and technology laboratories for Purdue University programs.
+The Purdue Polytechnic Institute program began to move off the IU South Bend campus in late 2019.
+In March 2021, the building was renamed Parkside Hall.
+It currently houses the Dywer Healthcare Simulation Center.